Ultra Magnus: Toys

 This version of Ultra Magnus is a recolor of Armada Overload.
 It was released in 2004 and came with a recolor of the Armada Space Mini-Con team.
 The Transformers: Universe white and blue repaint of Armada Optimus Prime designated Ultra Magnus was also incorporated into this version of the character.

-Transformers Cinematic Universe

-In 2007, USA Today polled people as to which Transformer they want to appear in the next Transformers film.
-Ultra Magnus came in tied for fourth with Shockwave.
-Ultra Magnus was considered to appear in Transformers: Dark of the Moon, before the role was given to Sentinel Prime.
-The design that was intended to be used for the character is seen briefly during the film's prologue, repurposed as the design of a generic deceased Autobot.
-To date, it is unknown if Ultra Magnus will appear in any future movies.

-Transformers Animated
+Transformers: Animated

-In the Cartoon Network series Transformers Animated, Ultra Magnus serves as the Autobot commander on Cybertron and Optimus Prime's superior and father figure, he believes Optimus has the potential to be a born leader, despite being kicked out of Autobot Academy.
+In the Cartoon Network series Transformers: Animated, Ultra Magnus serves as the Autobot commander on Cybertron and Optimus Prime's superior and father figure, he believes Optimus has the potential to be a born leader, despite being kicked out of Autobot Academy.
 His head resembles that of the Generation 1 character's super robot mode.
 He wields a large war hammer called the Magnus Hammer, which can discharge massive amounts of electricity and command lightning bolts.
 He turns into an 8-wheeled missile launcher truck.
 In doing Ultra Magnus' voice, Jeff Bennett emulates the voice of Robert Stack, who voiced Magnus in The Transformers: The Movie.